 2) Placing and checking sticky insect monitoring traps in staff lounge, cafeteria, and kitchen as per the IPM Plan Coordinator’s instructions.

 3) Keeping records of pest complaints using pest logs placed in the staff lounge, cafeteria, and kitchen.

+4) Assuring floor under serving counters is kept free of food and drink debris.

-) Sealing up small cracks or holes when reported by teachers or noticed by custodian when this can be done in a short time (e.g. less than 15 minutes).
+5) Sealing up small cracks or holes when reported by teachers or noticed by custodian when this can be done in a short time (e.g. less than 15 minutes).